bustle/mobiledoc-kit/ATOMS.md

 ## Atom format

-An atom is a javascript object with 3 *required* properties:
+An atom is a JavaScript object with 3 *required* properties:

   * `name` [string] - The name of this atom in the mobiledoc
   * `type` [string] - The output of this atom.
 Valid values are 'dom', 'html', and 'text'